DamselDeveloperTeam/evedocs/README.md

 * Zoomable map of the EVE Online universe (can be reset)
   * Note that the zoom reset icon (R) appears only after zoom
 * Search systems by name
-* Route plotter from one system to another
+* Route plotter from one system to another (requires internet connection)
 * Displays systems, system details, connections to other systems, regions, and constellations

+## Third party stuff used and other things

+* [FMDB](https://github.com/ccgus/fmdb), a Cocoa / Objective-C wrapper around SQLite
+* SQLite database used for storing parsed JSON data received from [EVE Swagger Interface](https://esi.tech.ccp.is/latest/)

 ## Links to example images